-Planned Activities The ESG program funds will support homelessness prevention and rapid rehousing assistance to people who are at-risk of homelessness and those experiencing homelessness.
+The ESG program funds will support homelessness prevention and rapid rehousing assistance to people who are at-risk of homelessness and those experiencing homelessness.
 The ESG funds will be used specifically to provide housing relocation and stabilization services, as well as short-to medium-term rental assistance to help program participants regain stability in current permanent housing or move into other more suitable permanent housing in order to achieve stability.
 Services will include case management, housing search and placement, and financial assistance for rental application fees, security deposits, last month's rent, utility deposits and payments, and moving costs.
-16 Project Name HOME/CDBG Affordable Housing Request For Proposals Target Area Countywide Goals Supported Homelessness Special Needs Working Families Workforce Housing Needs Addressed Homelessness Prevention and Rapid Re-Housing Affordable Rental Housing Homeownership Access and Rehabilitation Funding CDBG: \$264,783 HOME: \$1,009,108 Description The FY 2019 CDBG/HOME Affordable Housing Request for Proposal will serve to preserve, acquire and/or rehabilitate existing affordable housing or develop additional affordable housing units for renters with low income.
+16 Project Name HOME/CDBG Affordable H HOME/CDBG Affordable Housing Request For Proposals Target Area Countywide Goals Supported Homelessness Special Needs Working Families Workforce Housing Needs Addressed Homelessness Prevention and Rapid Re-Housing Affordable Rental Housing Homeownership Access and Rehabilitation Funding CDBG: \$264,783 HOME: \$1,009,108 Description The FY 2019 CDBG/HOME Affordable Housing Request for Proposal will serve to preserve, acquire and/or rehabilitate existing affordable housing or develop additional affordable housing units for renters with low income.
 The notice of funding availability will coincide with the availability of the CHDO funding.
 Target Date 6/30/2019

-1

-Estimate the number and type of families that will benefit from the proposed activities Number and type of beneficiaries to be determined based on applications.
-Scoring preference will typically be given to projects that include the preservation and/or acquisition of units to be used as affordable housing and meet criteria such as: Incorporates Fairfax County's Consolidated Plan and Housing Blueprint goals; AND/OR Results in affordable housing that is accessible to persons with disabilities; AND/OR Serves households with extremely low incomes (at or below 30% AMI) ; AND/OR Provides housing for families or individuals who are experiencing homelessness or who are at-risk of homelessness; AND/OR Provides housing for Seniors (62 and above) ; AND/OR Provides beneficiaries with direct access to public transportation and/or community retail centers and/or supportive services; AND/OR Can be completed in an expedited manner.
+Estimate the Number and type of beneficiaries to be determined based on number and type of applications.
+Scoring preference will typically be given to projects that families that will include the preservation and/or acquisition of units to be used as benefit from the affordable housing and meet criteria such as: proposed activities Incorporates Fairfax County's Consolidated Plan and Housing Blueprint goals; AND/OR Results in affordable housing that is accessible to persons with disabilities; AND/OR Serves households with extremely low incomes (at or below 30% AMI); AND/OR Provides housing for families or individuals who are experiencing homelessness or who are at-risk of homelessness; AND/OR Provides housing for Seniors (62 and above); AND/OR Provides housing for youth transitioning out of foster care; AND/OR Provides beneficiaries with direct access to public transportation and/or community retail centers and/or supportive services; AND/OR Can be completed in an expedited manner.
+Beneficiary demographics will be tracked as services are provided and reported in the CAPER for FY 2019.
 Location Description To be determined.
 Planned Activities Typical projects include the acquisition and rehabilitation of housing units to provide affordable housing to beneficiaries with income at or below 50% AMI.

-17 Project Name North Hill

-Target Area North Hill area in Mount Vernon District

-Goals Supported Working Families Workforce Housing Reinvestment

-Needs Addressed Affordable Rental Housing
+17 Project Name North Hill Target Area North Hill area in Mount Vernon District Goals Supported Working Families Workforce Housing Reinvestment Needs Addressed Affordable Rental Housing Community Services Funding CDBG: \$573,128 Local: \$47,085

-Community Services

-Funding CDBG: \$573,128 Local: \$47,085

-L 1